 - 1. Communications strategies and back-up plans - 2.
-Specific capabilities, limitations and safety measures - 3.
-Survival training/techniques/equipment that is pertinent to the environment/geographic coverage area of the medical service but must include at a minimum: - a.
-Safety and survival equipment requirements - b.
-Confrontation de-escalation and self defense - 4.
-General safety to be included on an annual basis. - a.
-Driver training and safety if part of the medical providers responsibilities - b.
-Safety around the vehicle and work sites (residences, scenes, homeless shelters, etc.) - c.
+Specific capabilities, limitations, and safety measures - 3.
+Situational awareness/technique/equipment that is pertinent to the environment/geographic coverage area of the medical service, including at minimum: - a.
+Safety and equipment requirements - b.
+Confrontation de-escalation and self defense - c.
+Enviromental Survival training and equipment is strongly encouraged as appropriate to the geographic location of the program - 4.
+General safety to be included on an annual basis - a.
+Driver training and safety if part of the medical provider's responsibilities - Safety around the vehicle and work sites (residences, scenes, homeless shelters, etc.) - c.
 Bloodborne pathogen training - d.
 Annual fit testing in compliance with NIOSH for respirators - 5.
-General vehicle safety including: - a.
-Loading/unloading equipment and supplies - b.
-Seat belt use - c.
+General vehicle safety including:

+a.
+Loading/unloading equipment and supplies b.
+Seat

+belt use

+c.
 Securing loose items/equipment